LarsEmilMoller/Facial-recognition/README.md

 • Grey_Test_Fullcropped

 The script will print which indexes would be the right guesses for a specific person, and afterwards the guesses of the 10 test images corresponding to that person.
-This is done for each of the 6 subject, and then followed by the success rate of the experiment.
+This is done for each of the 6 subjects, and then followed by the success rate of the experiment.

 In the directory Facial-recognition, there are three additional python scripts.
 These can be used to further explore the algorithm.
 The python files are the following: